rkanderson/Coral-Demography/README.md

 This repository contains scripts for cleaning and standardizing coral demography survey data from the Moorea Coral Reef (MCR) Long Term Ecological Research (LTER) site in Mo'orea, French Polynesia.
 The dataset spans surveys conducted between 2013 and 2024.
 These scripts focus on preparing the raw field data for downstream analysis by addressing inconsistencies, standardizing formats, and ensuring data integrity.

-Excellent — your notes are very clear.
-Let’s build this section accordingly:

 ---

 ## Repository Structure and Files